jh3y/jhey.dev/README.md

 ## Set up `.env`

 You'll need the following keys in your `.env` file.
+You'll also need two `.env` files.
+One has to go inside `studio`.

 ```shell
 SANITY_STUDIO_PROJECT_ID=